thcsomebody/Energy-Level-Schedule-/README.md

 Step 5: Data Parsing and Calculations

     Parse Data:
-        In Gemini, create steps to parse the incoming data from the webhook.
+        In n8n, create steps to parse the incoming data from the webhook.
         Structure the data to match the fields in Airtable and Tana.

     Calculate Metrics: